 The official policy of Candlelight Christian Fellowship is that a man attending the services at Candlelight should remove their hat as a matter of respect.
 This decision is based upon, 1) Biblical tradition identified by Paul, 2) Nature – as Paul illustrates, and 3) Western tradition found in modern American culture.)
 However, we will not in any case ask a man attending the services to remove his hat.
 We believe it is our responsibility to exercise grace and trust the Lord to work in the life of those persons attending.

-Additionally, based upon consistency of interpretation, the official policy of Candlelight Christian Fellowship is that a woman attending the services at Candlelight should maintain a head covering of either her hair or removable item, as a matter of respect and submission to her husband.
+Additionally, based upon consistency of interpretation, we ask any and all women who are members of Candlelight, and who lead other women, children, or are involved on the platform, to maintain a head covering.
+This head covering may be either hair or removable item if needed.
+This we request as a matter of love for those who otherwise may be either offended or stumbled.
 This decision is based upon Biblical tradition identified in, 1) Nature – as Paul illustrates, and, 2) Western tradition found in modern American culture.)
 However, we will not in any case ask a woman attending the services to cover her head if she is either sheared or shaven.
 We believe it is our responsibility to exercise grace and trust the Lord to work in the life of those persons attending.

 We do ask any and all men who are members of Candlelight, and are in a leadership role, or who fill an official position on the platform, to remove their head covering while in the gatherings.
 This we request as a matter of love for those who otherwise may be either offended or stumbled.
 We will not ask this of non-members or visiting ministers.